CatUnderTheLeaf/telegram_channel_backup/README.md

 #### (Optional, not used in the action workflow) backup_telegram_channel_history.py

 If you already have a channel and there are already posts older than last 24 hours, then this optional script is for you.
 You need to have Python3 and Telegram Desktop installed.
+Telegraph and BeautifulSoup are used to prettify html string from Telegraph articles.

 - Checkout this repository and install necessary dependancies:
    ```
    $ git clone https://github.com/CatUnderTheLeaf/telegram_channel_backup.git

    $ pip install PyGithub
+   $ pip install 'telegraph[aio]'
+   $ pip install beautifulsoup4

    # create folder for old posts in json format
    $ cd telegram_channel_backup